 I love this time of year best.
 It’s a contemplative time, reminding me that the holidays will be here soon and of the nearly seventy holidays behind me.

-It’s the thinky-feely time of year.
+It’s the thinky-feely season.

 I just found this online.
 It’s a Christmas commercial.
 Tens of thousands of web browsers agree that it’s the best ever made.
 Check it out and decide for yourself.
 Then scroll down for a couple of quick thoughts.